MSU-Libraries/kube-doc/README.md

 The other side of taints are tolerations.
 Tolerations are defined in the manifest and allow that manifest to tolerate the taint, and thus be scheduled on the tainted node.

 One example of this might be to handle hardware differences of nodes.
+Or certain containers ought to be scheduled on specific nodes.
 Say one node has powerful GPU installed and you prefer to only run GPU heavy pods there.
 You can set a taint to handle this.

 ```